brightspot/react-examples/theming/README.md

 </span>
 </summary>

-CD into `theming/brightspot`, and run the following command to generate a new `custom-theme.zip` file in the `theming/brightspot` directory.
+CD into `theming/brightspot` in your terminal, and run the following command to generate a new `custom-theme.zip` file in the `theming/brightspot` directory.

 ```sh
 $ yarn run config